Prof Colette Henry discusses a recent panel session held jointly by the OECD and the GWEP on the topic of women’s entrepreneurship policy.

 Our Summer term newsletter is available to download.

-CIMR Research in Focus is a monthly series presenting a curated list of blogs from the Centre of Innovation Management Research.
-This month the topic is CIMR researchers’ work on public policy evaluation.
+CIMR Research in Focus is a quarterly series presenting a curated list of blogs from the Centre of Innovation Management Research.
+Here we discuss our main achievements in the 2022 Summer term.

 To celebrate Muthu’s achievement, we have invited her to share with us some reflections on her research interests, research impact, and future plans.